National Finance Commission Award: National Finance Commission

 The exponential function graph showed that Pakistan's population grew at exponential rate after 1971.

 After the separation of East-Pakistan as a direct resulting end of war with India in 1971, Prime Minister Zulfikar Ali Bhutto's government formed the commission under Chief Justice Hamoodur Rahman to investigate and study the loss of East Pakistan.
-While many factors had pointed out by the commission, generally marking the political, economical, ideological and geophysical reasons but the one emphasized the "Distribution of Resources" between each contingent.
-Controversially, the economic distribution of financials funds, grants, and resources were based on GNP performances and tax collection.
+While many factors had pointed out by the commission, generally marking the political, economic, ideological and geophysical reasons but the one emphasized the "Distribution of Resources" between each contingent.
+Controversially, the economic distribution of financials fund, grants, and resources were based on GNP performances and tax collection.
 The issue of population growth was never calculated and even raised by any civil servant or bureaucrat, since many had realized that if such factors determined, it would have resulted in greater share of East-Pakistan from the Federal Divisible Pool or in Federal Budget for East and West Pakistan.

 Efforts were applied to end the economic disparity and depression among federal government and provincial governments of Pakistan by the government.
 While drafting the new Constitution in 1973, the issue of financial distributions, economic equality, and economic justice was specifically mentioned in separate chapter of the Constitution.
-The Article 160 of the Constitution of Pakistan, laid the foundation and philosophical existence of the National Finance Commission (NFC) and provides the logical framework of (NFC), in 1973.
-The Constitution was unanimously approved by the all and major political parties in the country, and successfully promulgated the constitution in 1973.
-During the fiscal period from 1973 to 1974, Zulfikar Ali Bhutto and his government collaborated with the provincial governments of four provinces and successfully enacted the first financial award under NFC program; the first award proved to be success after it had produced a positive conclusive results in 1974.
+The Article 160 of the Constitution of Pakistan, laid the foundation and legal basis of the National Finance Commission (NFC) and provides the logical framework of (NFC), in 1973.
+The Constitution was unanimously approved by the all and major political parties in the country, and successfully promulgated the Constitution in 1973.
+During the fiscal period from 1973 to 1974, Zulfikar Ali Bhutto and his government collaborated with the provincial governments of four provinces and successfully enacted the first financial award under NFC program; the first award proved to be a success after it had produced a positive conclusive results in 1974.

 The NFC program is viewed a step forward towards decentralization and establishment of fiscal federalism to promote equality, accountability, cost effectiveness, and opportunities for empowering and serving the poorest people in four provinces.